Wenennefer (High Priest of Osiris)

 Wenennefer (also Wennefer, Wennufer or Unnefer) was an ancient Egyptian High Priest of Osiris at Abydos, during the reign of pharaoh Ramesses II of the 19th Dynasty.

 Biography

 His name "Wenennefer" ("the one who continues to be perfect"), is one of the epithets of Osiris, which alludes to this god's post-mortem power.

 Wenennufer was a son of the High Priest of Osiris Mery and the Chantress of Osiris Maianuy.
 He was married to Tiy also called Nefertari, the daughter of the Overseer of the Granary Qeni and his wife Wiay.
-Wennufer and Tiy had at least two sons, Hori and Yuyu.
-Wennufer's mother Maianuy was the daughter of the High Priest of Osiris To (sometimes called Tjay) and his wife Buia.
+Wenennufer and Tiy had at least two sons, Hori and Yuyu.
+Wenennufer's mother Maianuy was the daughter of the High Priest of Osiris To (sometimes called Tjay) and his wife Buia.

 Following a practice typical of the New Kingdom, Wenennefer inherited from his father the office of High Priest of Osiris, and after thirty-five years of priesthood he left it to his son Hori, who in turn was succeeded by Yuyu.